NishikiChisato/DigitalGarden/Professional C++/Type Inference.md

 ## To define structured bindings

-Noted that structured bindings only works with auto, instead of explicitly specifying type:
+Note that structured bindings only works with auto, instead of explicitly specifying type:

 ```cpp
 std::pair<int, std::string> func1() {